Sweet Corn: The Unsung Hero of Staple Crops

 SH2, or super sweet hybrids, are very sweet and have a crisp texture.
 They must be planted separate from other corn varieties to prevent cross-pollination.

 SU, or normal sugar hybrids, have the highest yields.
 However, they are not quite as sweet or crisp as the SE or SH2 varieties.
 The flavor and texture is very good.
-SU varieties are considered the standard of quality among sweet corn varieties.
-No isolation is needed when planted with other sweet corn varieties.
+Experts consider SU varieties the standard of quality among sweet corn varieties.
+Growers do not need to isolate them when planting with other sweet corn varieties.

-Heirloom sweet corn is known for its full flavor and substantial texture.
-Some heirloom varieties can be traced back more than 100 years.
-Heirloom sweet corn should be planted away from other corn varieties to prevent cross pollination.
+Farmers know heirloom sweet corn for its full flavor and substantial texture.
+Some farmers can trace heirloom varieties back more than 100 years.
+Gardeners should plant heirloom sweet corn away from other corn varieties to prevent cross pollination.

 Land Preparation